tjgore/tj-portfolio/content/articles/intro-to-understanding-how-to-use-webpack-4.md

 A javascript bundler in simple terms is a tool that takes your javascript and converts it as needed.

-For example, it can take es6 javascript and translate it down to javascript that all browsers can understand, minfy and compile javascript, or even allow your css to be imported and used in javascript.
+For example, it can take es6 javascript and translate it down to javascript that all browsers can understand, minify and compile javascript, or even allow your css to be imported and used in javascript.

 It's also not just limited to javascript as you will soon see.